awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 Some of the stored procedures require that you provide an Amazon Resource Name \(ARN\) to your Amazon S3 bucket and file\.
 The format for your ARN is `arn:aws:s3:::bucket_name/file_name.extension`\.
 Amazon S3 doesn't require an account number or AWS Region in ARNs\.

 If you also provide an optional AWS KMS encryption key, the format for the ARN of the key is `arn:aws:kms:region:account-id:key/key-id`\.
 For more information, see [ Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
-You must use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
+You must use a symmetric AWS KMS CMK to encrypt your backups\.
 Amazon RDS doesn't support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 For instructions on how to call each stored procedure, see the following topics:
 + [Backing Up a Database](#SQLServer.Procedural.Importing.Native.Using.Backup)